harshasangur48/Steganography-Project/README.md

 Tkinter	       GUI development
 PIL (Pillow)	 Image handling

-📥 Installation
+📥 Installation:

-1️⃣ Clone the Repository
+1️⃣ Clone the Repository:
 git clone https://github.com/your-username/steganography-tool.git
 cd steganography-tool

-2️⃣ Install Dependencies
+2️⃣ Install Dependencies:
 pip install -r requirements.txt

-3️⃣ Run the Application
+3️⃣ Run the Application:
 python stego_tool.py

-📌 Usage
+📌 Usage:
-🔹 Choose an Action
+🔹 Choose an Action:
 Select Encrypt to hide a message inside an image.
 Select Decrypt to retrieve the hidden message.
-🔹 Encryption Process
+🔹 Encryption Process:
 Upload an image.
 Enter the secret message.
 Provide a password.
 Click Encrypt to embed the message into the image.
-🔹 Decryption Process
+🔹 Decryption Process:
 Upload the encrypted image.
 Enter the correct password.
 Click Decrypt to reveal the hidden message.

-🔮 Future Enhancements
+🔮 Future Enhancements:
 🔸 Implement AES encryption for stronger security.
 🔸 Support for multiple file formats beyond text.
 🔸 Improve error handling and validation.

-🤝 Contributing
+🤝 Contributing:
 Want to contribute?
 Follow these steps:
 1.Fork the repository.
 2.Create a new branch (feature-branch).